adegan1/cmpm121-world-of-bits/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map
 - [x] add a popup when the player clicks on a cell
 - [x] give each cell a random value
-- [ ] make cell spawns randomized (based on luck value)
+- [x] make cell spawns randomized (based on luck value)
 - [x] allow player to take a cell's token when interacting (one held at a time) (remove cell's token)
 - [ ] give player option to place held token on a cell (merging if they are the same size)
 - [ ] only allow players to interact with cells that are near them
-- [ ] make initial state of cells consistent across page loads
+- [x] make initial state of cells consistent across page loads
-- [ ] create an inventory slot that shows the currently picked up token
+- [x] make player status show current token
-- [ ] add an ending if the player reaches a certain token value
+- [ ] add an goal if the player reaches a certain token value